gsbakshi/expense-tracker/README.md

 An exercise from Maximilian Schwarzmüller's course on [Flutter & Dart - The Complete Guide](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/) on Udemy.

-A Simple Expense Tracking App.
+A Simple Expense Tracking App, where a user can add a list of transactions and view the most recent transactions in the last 7 days in a chart format which shows the percentage of total amount spent for each day.

 ## Objectives
 ```